ServiceStackApps/Chat-React/README.md

 <!-- endbuild -->
 ```

-Then when the client app is packaged all `.jsx` files are compiled and minified into a single `/js/app.jsx.js` file where it no longer requires `JSXTransformer.js` to compile the `.jsx` files at runtime.
+Then when the client app is packaged, all `.jsx` files are compiled and minified into a single `/js/app.jsx.js` with the reference to `JSXTransformer.js` also stripped from the optimized HTML pages as it's no longer needed to transpile and execute `.jsx` files at runtime.

 ## Introducing React.js

 [React](http://facebook.github.io/react/) is a new library from Facebook that enables a new approach to rendering dynamic UI's, maintaining state and modularizing large complex JavaScript Apps.

-Rather than attempting to be a full-fledged MVC framework, React is limited in scope around the **V** in **MVC** and can even be used as a high-performance view renderer together with larger MVC frameworks.
+Rather than attempting to be a full-fledged MVC framework, React is limited in scope around the **V** in **MVC** where it can even be used as a high-performance view renderer together in JavaScript's larger MVC frameworks.

+### There are only Components

-React benefits from its limited focus by having a simple but functionally capable API with a small surface area requiring very few concepts to learn - essentially centered around everything being a Component.
-Conceptually speaking React Components are similar to [Custom Elements](https://www.polymer-project.org/platform/custom-elements.html) in [Web Components](http://webcomponents.org/) where they encapsulate presentation, state and behavior and are easily composable using in an XML-like syntax (JSX) or JavaScript (when preferred).
+React benefits from its limited focus by having a simple but very capable API with a small surface area requiring very few concepts to learn - essentially centered around everything being a Component.

+Conceptually speaking React Components are similar to [Custom Elements](https://www.polymer-project.org/platform/custom-elements.html) in [Web Components](http://webcomponents.org/) where they encapsulate presentation, state and behavior and are easily composable using a declarative XML-like syntax (JSX), or if preferred can be constructed in pure JavaScript.

 ### Simple One-Way Data Binding

 In contrast to [AngularJS](https://angularjs.org) which popularized 2-way data-binding for the web, React offers a controlled one-way data flow that encourages composing your app into modular components that are declaratively designed to reflect how they should look at any point in time.

-Whilst on the surface this may not appear as useful as a traditional 2-way data-binding system, it ends up being easier to reason-about as instead of having to think about effects of changes to your running App, your focus is instead on how your App should look like for a particular given state.
+Whilst on the surface this may not appear as useful as a traditional 2-way data-binding system, React Apps ends up being easier to reason-about as instead of having to think about the serial effects of changes to your running App, your focus is instead on how your App should look like for a particular given state and React takes care of the hard work of calculating and batching all the imperative DOM mutations required to transition your App into its new State.

 ### Virtual DOM

-To change the UI, you just update a components state and React will conceptually re-render the entire app so that it reflects the new state.
+To change the UI, you just update a Components State and React will conceptually re-render the entire app so that it reflects the new state.
 Whilst this may sound inefficient, React's clever use of a Virtual DOM to capture a snapshot of your UI and its diff algorithm ensures that only the DOM elements that needs updating are changed - resulting in a high-performance and responsive UI.

 ### Simple, Declarative, Modular Components

-Components are at the core of React, they're the primary way to encapsulate a modular unit of functionality in React which can be composed together like a Custom HTML Elements.
+Components are at the core of React, they're the primary way to encapsulate a modular unit of functionality which can be composed together like normal HTML Elements.

-A component is simply a **React class** that implements a `render` method returning how it should look.
+A Component is simply a **React class** that implements a `render` method returning how it should look.
 As they're just lightweight JS classes they're suitable for encapsulating any level of granularity from a single HTML element:

 ```js
 var HelloMessage = React.createClass({